-Fig. 9-788D3 Tool, Single-Pair Insertion/Cutoff
+Fig. 11-₱788D3 Tool, Single-Pair Insertion/Cutoff♥

-2.14 The 788H1 tool (Fig. 11) is used to perform the same functions as the 788B1 tool but has a spring-loaded handle designed to supply the proper impact force to seat cable conductors or connecting blocks.
+2.15 The 788J1 impact tool (Fig. 12) is used to perform the same functions as the 788B1 and 788C1 tools, but it has a spring-loaded handle designed to supply the proper impact force to seat and cut off conductors or to insert the connecting blocks.
+The blade section of the head is easily removed for replacement or positioning for wire seating/cutoff or seating only.
+The 88-type connecting blocks should be placed on the index strips, by hand, before insertion, using the tool.